Chapter 8 Functional Programming

 8.4 The purrr:: package

 The purrr:: package was designed specifically with functional programming in mind.
-Similar to the discussion of vectorized operations above, purrr:: was created to help you apply functions to vectors in a way that is easy to implement and easy to “read”.
+Similar to the discussion of vectorized operations above, purrr:: was created to help you apply functions to vectors (and data frames) in a way that is easy to implement and easy to “read”.

 8.4.1 Function Mapping